-- an introduction to Trust and the specific school the role sits within, the ethos, values and benefits of working within the Trust and the school - the role's purpose and key responsibilities - basic details about the post e.g. job title, salary/pay point, hours, contractual status - the essential criteria (as stipulated on the job description/person specification) and any special working arrangements or requirements - any additional payments, allowances or benefits as appropriate (e.g. any recruitment and retention premia or relocation assistance on offer) - where possible, the intended date for assessment/interview (if applicable) - a named contact for informal enquiries where possible - details of how to apply - the closing date for applications - a safeguarding statement maternity, shared parental or adoption leave).
+All vacancies will be advertised on the Trust and school websites, and at a physical location within each school that is easy for staff to access, providing staff with every opportunity to apply for internal vacancies.
+Vacancies will also be shared with staff who are absent on a long-term basis (e.g. health, maternity, shared parental or adoption leave).
 External advertising may not always be required and should be carefully considered.
 An applicant pool can help reduce recruitment costs and time scales and the CEO/CFO/Headteacher/Principal may target candidates within an applicant pool where possible and appropriate.
 Selection from an applicant pool must follow the normal shortlisting process.
 The CEO/CFO/Principal/Headteacher/Principal will review recruitment requests against the redeployment register and the School Centred/Doncaster Teacher Training student list.
 Where there are vacancies which are potentially suitable for Teacher Training students, the vacancy will be ringfenced for those students in the first instance.
 The vacancy will be advertised for those students and they will be required to apply using the normal application process.
 It is anticipated that Teacher Training students within the Trust will be shortlisted for teaching vacancies and assessment programmes will include an interview, student panel and lesson observation.